phukkoo/Coursera_getdata_assignment/CodeBook.md

 * has 11880 rows X 4 columns ( Subject, Activity, Measure and Value)
 * The first column/variable is the Subject and can have values from 1 to 30
 * The second column/variable  is the activity and can have the followig values (WALKING, WALKING_UP, WALKING_DOWN, SITTING, STANDING, LAYING)
-* The third column/variable  is the activity and can have the followig values (WALKING, WALKING_UP, WALKING_DOWN, SITTING, STANDING, LAYING)
+* The third column/variable  is the  type of  Measure and could hold any of valid feature names listed above like tBodyAcc-mean()-X, fBodyBodyGyroMag-mean() etc.
+* The last column/variable is the value of the measure specified in column 3.
+It depicts the average value of the measure from column 3 for that subject specified in column 1 and activity specified in column 2.

 (you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)